Fleischrr/TEA-Tool/README.md

     - So, you could possibly automate a part of your security assessment/pen-test ;)

 ## Requirements
-- Python 3.12 or higher
+- Python 3.12 or higher (have been verified, but older versions may still work)

+- This guide assumes a Linux environment (Debian-based, other may work), but the tool should also work on Windows as well.

+- TEA-Tool works for **free**, **without** any API keys, but:
   - A paid SHODAN API Key is recommended for fully detailed results:
       - [Get your API key here](https://account.shodan.io/) (the free key does not have sufficient access)
-- TEA-Tool still works with no SHODAN account, but as mentioned, a paid SHODAN key is recommended for full detail.

 - A `.env` file within the root directory of the TEA-Tool repository.
+  - Not directly required, but this file applies the API key persistently for the tool.
   - This file is used to store your SHODAN API key and other configuration settings, see [Configuration](#Configuration) for more details.
-  - Not directly required, but sets the API key persistently for the tool.
-- This guide assumes a Linux environment (Debian-based), but the tool works on Windows as well.

 ## Installation
+The TEA-Tool currently support two different ways of installation.
+- [Standard Install](#standard-install), is the default installation method.
+- [Docker Install](#docker-install) (easiest method), is an alternative method allowing for the containeration of the TEA-Tool.

-Clone the repository as normal:
+For both installation methods, clone the repository as normal:
 ```sh
 git clone https://github.com/Fleischrr/TEA-Tool.git
 ```

+#### Standard Install
 It is recommended to use a Virtualenv to avoid dependency conflicts with other Python projects.
 For installation methods not using Virtualenv, you already know what you're doing.